seancfoley/IPAddress/ipaddress.md

 192.168.0.0-12/30
 192.168.0.0/30, 192.168.0.4/30, 192.168.0.8/30, 192.168.0.12/30
 ```
-Another option is to let the library do the work for you.
+Another option is to let the library do most of the work for you.
 A `PrefixBlockAllocator` instance can do CIDR subnetting using a standard variable-length subnetting algorithm.

 The [Java wiki](https://github.com/seancfoley/IPAddress/wiki/Code-Examples-3:-Subnetting-and-Other-Subnet-Operations) and [Go wiki](https://github.com/seancfoley/ipaddress-go/wiki/Code-Examples-3:-Subnetting-and-Other-Subnet-Operations) provide subnetting code examples as well as examples demonstrating how to create or derive CIDR subnets.